saiftoptal/rankmath/explanation.md

    By creating our own pages on activation and assigning them a custom template (`rms_template.php`), we completely override the theme’s output.
 This ensures a plug & play experience—users need not modify their theme to use the plugin.

 3. **Early Form Processing:**
    Both signup and login form submissions are processed on the `init` hook.
-This prevents the “headers already sent” issue by ensuring that any redirection happens before output is generated.
+This prevents the common “headers already sent” issue by ensuring that any redirection happens before output is generated.

 4. **Role-Based Access Control:**
    Custom roles (`cool_kid`, `cooler_kid`, and `coolest_kid`) are created on activation.
 The plugin enforces role-based restrictions in the user list and API endpoint, aligning with the specified user stories.